Jeavon/Umbraco-Core-Property-Value-Converters/README.md

 v3 works brilliantly with the **Umbraco ModelsBuilder** that is included with Umbraco v7.4+.
 More information on this can be found [here](Docs/ModelsBuilder.md)

 ## Upgrading to Umbraco 7.6? ##
-If you're upgrading a website using this package to Umbraco v7.6 you will need to un-install it before you upgrade, this is because the package has been included in Umbraco v7.6 Core.
+If you're upgrading a website using this package to Umbraco v7.6 it is recommend that you un-install this package before you upgrade, this is because the package has been included in Umbraco v7.6 Core.
+Additionally it should be noted that this package does not currently convert the "v2" pickers such as "Umbraco.ContentPicker2" so any new pickers will not be converted to objects unless `EnablePropertyValueConverters` is enabled.

 Steps are:
 1. Un-install the `CoreValueConverters` NuGet Package